Skip to main content

 When you want to ensure you have the latest server state:

-This automatically updates your local code without prompting.
+This automatically updates your local code from the server without prompting.

 In automated pipelines where you want your code to be the source of truth: